agsb/jelly/README.md

 ## Executing

-The pipeline is a binary clocked counter of 16 cycles, where microcode could change;
+In Jelly, the microcode is a state of control signals, with "active is high" logic; (# could be changed later)

-The microcode is a state of control signals, with active is high logic; (# could be changed later)
+The pipeline is a binary clocked counter of 16 cycles and microcode could change at each cycle and a opcode is a sequence of up to 16 microcodes, stored in eeprom U0, where the 16 opcodes by 16 cycles occupies a page of 256 bytes.

-The microcode are stored in eeprom U0, the 16 opcodes by 16 cycles occupies a page of 256 bytes, mapping eeprom address decode as: 4 bits low nibble from pipeline counter (16 cycles) p0-p3 to a0-a3, 4 bits midle nibble from opcode (16 opcodes) c0-c3 as a4-a7, 3 bits high nibble for 8 pages as a8-a10.
+The eeprom address decode are mapped as: 4 bits low nibble from pipeline counter (16 cycles) p0-p3 to a0-a3, 4 bits middle nibble from opcode (16 opcodes) c0-c3 as a4-a7, 3 bits high nibble from control logic for k0-k2 as a8-a10.

 Any byte code is parsed by setting one of 16 blocks of 16 bytes of microcodes;

-Any byte code with upper nibble diferent of 0 is skiped by mapping it (1) to page 111 of eeprom, where all opcodes are noop and goes for next byte;
+Any byte code with upper nibble diferent of 0 is skiped by mapping it (1) to page 111 of eeprom, where all opcodes are "noop";

-the page 000 is the common page for processing all opcodes
+the page 000 is the common page for processing all opcodes,

-the page 010 is the fast forward/backward for solve nested loops
+The page 010 is the fast forward/backward for solve nested loops

-the code tape (aka BOB), just moves forward but data ( aka ONE) and I/O (aka TWO) tapes could move forwards or backwards, using same \< and \> opcodes and \= for swap both.
+The code (aka BOB), data ( aka ONE) and I/O (aka TWO) tapes could move forwards or backwards, BOB using \[ and \] loops, and ONE or TWO using \< and \> opcodes and \= for swap both.

 (1) by using (d4 OR d5 OR d6 OR d7) NAND (k0,k1,k2) to a8-a10,